gchq/stroom-docs/quick-start-guide/index/index.md

 ![Pipeline name](images/015_pipeline_name.png)

-Which we will base on our new “Indexing” pipeline
+Which we will base on our new “Indexing” template pipeline

 On our structure tab